jellyfishing2346/jellyfishing2346/README.md

-👋 Hey there!
-I'm Faizan, a Computer Science major thats always willing to collaborate with others.
+👋 Hi there!
+I'm Faizan Khan, a Computer Science major with a minor in Data Science, passionate about learning, problem-solving, and innovation.

-🚀 I am looking for new ways to expand my knowledge when it comes to tech and other aspects of life
+🚀 I thrive on expanding my knowledge in technology and other aspects of life, and I’m always on the lookout for opportunities to grow and contribute.

-🤝 You can reach me out on Linkedln: https://www.linkedin.com/in/faizan-khan234/ or on Instagram: https://www.instagram.com/faizizizan/

-💪 Always willing to lend a hand and collaborate on exciting projects!
+💡 Current Projects:

+    Educational AI Chatbot: Focusing on providing accurate, accessible learning for students of all kinds.
+    HobbyHub Forum: A dynamic platform for connecting individuals through shared interests.

+🤝 Let’s Connect!

+    [LinkedIn](https://www.linkedin.com/in/faizan-khan234/): Connect for professional updates and opportunities.
+    [Instagram](https://www.instagram.com/faizizizan/): Catch glimpses of my personal and tech journey.

+💪 Collaboration is key!
+Whether it's brainstorming ideas, building impactful projects, or exploring innovative solutions, I’m always ready to lend a hand.

+📧 Feel free to reach out and let’s make great things happen